 Annulment cases (also called “nullity” cases) in San Diego County are also somewhat rare.
 In these cases, the trial court will enter judgment that “voids” the marriage, which means that the marriage never existed.
 As you might expect, these cases hold significant legal consequences and should not be taken lightly.
-If you believe you have grounds for a nullity case, or are the respondent in a nullity case, contact our office today for a free, private consultation.
+If you believe you have grounds for a nullity case, or are the respondent in a nullity case, contact a San Diego annulment lawyer at our office today for a private consultation.

 Do I have a right to get an annulment like I have the right to get a divorce?

 No. Parties seeking an annulment judgment do not have a “right” to get an annulment.
 Conversely, a party seeking a divorce has a right to obtain a divorce based simply on irreconcilable differences.
 To obtain a nullity judgment that thereby voids the marriage, the party seeking the annulment must prove one of the grounds for the annulment.